Elevating Campus Safety: Notre Dame Integrates DJI Drones for Game Days and More

 A Game Changer in Traffic Monitoring

-This season, the Notre Dame Department (NDPD) has successfully incorporated DJI drones to oversee game-day traffic, a significant enhancement to its comprehensive safety measures.
+This season, the Notre Dame Police Department (NDPD) has successfully incorporated DJI drones to oversee game-day traffic, a significant enhancement to its comprehensive safety measures.
 Deputy Chief Keith Kopinski explains, “The addition of drones for football games has been very beneficial.
 They provide rapid deployment and crucial information for traffic management.”

 Previously, the NDPD relied on helicopters for this task, but now they reserve them for post-game traffic, using DJI drones as an additional resource.
 The unique advantage of drones lies in their ability to access hard-to-reach areas, ensuring safety both on the ground and in the air.